daoxinli/daoxinli.github.io/publications.md

 * **Daoxin Li** & John Trueswell.
 (In prep).
 One meaning or two?
 The role of referential contrast in the learning of homophones and superordinate terms.

+* Kathryn D. Schuler, **Daoxin Li**, & Shengqi Zhong.
+(In prep).
+Adapting the head turn preference procedure for the web.

 <br />
 <br />